 When the singles embark on trips to paradise, their journeys are more literal than you might think.
 The romantic excursions were reportedly filmed at the contemporary Paradise Hotel and Resort, which is located near Incheon International Airport, about an hour from Seoul.
 The Paradise City hotel’s website promotes everything from luxurious and spacious, artistically inspired rooms to an onsite spa and Michelin-starred restaurant.

 A September 2019 CNN travel piece called Paradise City the “hottest airport hotel around,” noting there is little that’s unremarkable about the glamourous property.
 Among the highlights the $2-billion-plus “art-tainment” resort boasts are the 3,000 pieces of original artwork displayed around the property.
 There’s even a casino, carnival, and shopping.

-For all that Paradise City can offer, some fans think that all the creature comforts it has that Saseungbong-do doesn’t are the true draw.
+For all that Paradise City can offer, some fans think that all the comforts it has — and Saseungbong-do doesn’t — are the true draw.
 “I’m wondering when the boys will realize jia is just using them to stay in the hotel cause there is not way my girl is sleeping on an Air bed that is on the floor,” one viewer tweeted.
 Meanwhile, another wrote, “The way the hotel is PARADISE because of the airconditioner and pool stop hahaha.”

 Though there’s no promise you’ll find love, these two locations at least seem to be perfect places to look for it.